MicrosoftDocs/win32/desktop-src/WinAuto/com-and-unicode-guidelines.md

 ---
 title: COM and Unicode Guidelines
-description: Because Microsoft Active Accessibility is based on Component Object Model (COM), developers need a moderate level of understanding about COM objects and interfaces and must know how to perform basic tasks (for example, how to initialize the COM library). ms.assetid: 'ed4bbef9-676a-4f4e-926a-044f71399c56'
+description: Because Microsoft Active Accessibility is based on Component Object Model (COM), developers need a moderate level of understanding about COM objects and interfaces and must know how to perform basic tasks (for example, how to initialize the COM library). ms.assetid: ed4bbef9-676a-4f4e-926a-044f71399c56 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # COM and Unicode Guidelines

 Because Microsoft Active Accessibility is based on Component Object Model (COM), developers need a moderate level of understanding about COM objects and interfaces and must know how to perform basic tasks (for example, how to initialize the COM library).
-Server developers need to understand how to design classes that implement the [**IAccessible**](iaccessible.md) interface and how to create accessible objects.
+Server developers need to understand how to design classes that implement the [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) interface and how to create accessible objects.

 You also need a moderate level of understanding about Unicode to use many of the Microsoft Active Accessibility functions that return strings.